 - Bothans, for various reasons, have had their appearance change somewhat frequently.
 They originally looked like humans with fur, then like bipedal orangutans, but now look something like a cross between a lion and a kangaroo, with humanoid build.
 And half-Bothans, for some reason, have hooves.

 - R2-D2 flying.
 Apparently, they decided that was too cool an ability and removed it sometime between III and IV.
 Though it's easy to assume that R2 possessed the ability to fly in the Original Trilogy, but never did because he didn't have to.

 - A minor one, but still worth pointing out since some side material still stick with the original story.
 In the novelization of Return of the Jedi, the reason for Vader's reliance on his trademark life support armor was that he fell into a pit of lava following a duel with Obi-Wan Kenobi.
-In Revenge of the Sith, Vader and Obi-Wan duel on the volcanic planet Mustafar with Obi-Wain defeating Vader on a bank next to a lava river.
-Vader never touches the lava, but he's close enough that the hot fumes set him on fire and he burns to a crisp.
+In Revenge of the Sith, Vader and Obi-Wan duel on the volcanic planet Mustafar with Obi-Wan defeating Vader on a bank next to a lava river.
+Vader never actually touches the lava, but he's close enough that the hot fumes set his clothes on fire and he burns to a crisp.
 Probably justified, since it's a bit more likely that he'd survive this way.

 - At Celebration 2017, Dave Filoni confirmed that a popular fan theory that Captain Rex of The Clone Wars and Rebels was a member of the Rebel strike team in Return of the Jedi would be canonized, thus retconning that particular soldier's previous name and identity away.